ioi/ioi.github.io/checklist.md

 ## Printing of translations

 - The volume of task statements including translations is quite large.
 For example, English statements of Day 1 in 2023 had 16 pages.
 Multiplied by 360 contestants, it is almost 6000 pages for English only.
+Translations will have similar volume.
-- Having at least 3 printers capable of printing at least 50 pages per minute is desirable.
+- We suggest having at least 3 printers capable of printing at least 40 pages per minute.
+- The printers should be accessible from the translation network and also from the translation server.
-- For 2024, we plan to print everything for a single contestant as a single print job with a banner sheet containing the ID of the contestant and expected contents of their envelope.
+- The translation server prints all papers for a single contestant as a single print job with a banner sheet containing the ID of the contestant and expected contents of their envelope.

 ## Notes from 2015